hipe/tmx/beauty_salon/doc/issues.md

              that one file to *complement* (not redund) with the main file. we're saving this to wait until after proof-of-concept rewrite the bad way with 'parser' first before we wreck everything..

+       #also: this identifier now tracks the relevant node

              ( #was: #moved-to: [sa] )